hejzbh/hejzbh/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hi there 👋</h1>

 ###

-<p align="left">Hi there!
-I'm Hazim, a passionate JavaScript developer with a love for Frontend Development.
+<p align="left">I'm Hazim, a passionate JavaScript developer with a love for Frontend Development.
 I enjoy solving complex problems and constantly learning new things to enhance my skills.
 My primary focus is on web development, and in addition to that,  I also specialize in developing mobile applications.</p>

 ###